digolds/module_dynamodb/README.md

 }
 ```

-**NOTE**: you should replace `../../modules/dynamodb` with your location where the repository locates in your local computer or if you don't like to download this repository, you can replace with github url `git@github.com:2cloudlab/module_dynamodb.git?ref=v0.0.1`.
+**NOTE**: you should replace `../../modules/dynamodb` with your location where the repository locates in your local computer or if you don't like to download this repository, you can replace with github url `git@github.com:2cloudlab/module_dynamodb.git?ref=v0.0.1`, terraform will automatically clone the repository and refer it on behalf of you.

-You can also create local & global indexes and ttl with the following code:
+You can also create local & global indexes, tags, and ttl with the following code:

+* Provision DynamoDB Table, local & global indexs, tags, and ttl

 ```terraform
 terraform {